Nowhere (album)

 Nowhere is the debut album by British shoegaze band Ride, released on 15 October 1990.
-It has been acclaimed as one of the greatest albums of the genre.
+It has been acclaimed as one of the greatest albums of the shoegaze genre.

 Background and production

 Prior to the release of Nowhere, Ride had previously released three EPs, a self-titled EP, Play, and Fall; subsequent reissues of the album have featured songs from these EPs, especially its 20th anniversary edition in 2011.
 Nowhere was recorded with and partially produced by Marc Waterman, who backed out of the sessions, resulting in Alan Moulder mixing the final album.

 The band members were between 18 and 20 during the recording of Nowhere.
 Mark Gardener described it as a "nighttime sort of record", and recalled the band working on the album in the studio during late-night hours and long sessions.
 He said feelings of isolation in the album's music resulted from this work pattern.
 Gardener said “It all added to that dark, alienated feeling that I think permeated through Nowhere.”

 Both Bell and Gardener used the Roland GP-16 multi effects unit to create various tones on the record, including tremolo on "Polar Bear", and modulation on "Vapour Trail".
 According to Guitar.com the unit helped to create the record's "jangly cloud", in conjunction with the use of pedals that were core to shoegaze as it was developing.